DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/OLAPDataSource/description.md

 The name of the OLAP cube to use from the catalog.

 **Configure PivotGrid Fields**
-Specify the displayed cell settings in the [fields[]](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) array.
-Then you need to access OLAP measures to use them as cell values.
+Assign an array of objects to the [fields[]](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) property.
+Each object in this array configures a single field.
+Fields can belong to different [areas](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area).
+Add OLAP measures to the *"data"* area dimensions to the *"column"* and *"row"* areas.
+You can use OLAP dimensions to group and filter measure values from the *"data"* area.
 This demo shows how to use the [dataField](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#dataField) property to access the measures and specify ways to these measures in the OLAP storage.

 You can access the measures that are not displayed in the [Field Chooser](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/).

-Cells in the *"data"* [area](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area) display the measure values.
-Cells in the *"column"* and *"row"* areas use OLAP dimensions to group and filter measure values from the *"data"* area.